-The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical and clinical studies and depends upon numerous factors. including the substantial discretion of the regulatory authorities.
+The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical and clinical studies and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 The novel nature of our product candidates may create further challenges in obtaining regulatory approval.
 For example, the FDA and comparable foreign regulatory authorities have limited experience with regulating the development and commercialization of T-cell immunotherapies, particularly allogeneic T-cell product candidates, and CAR T therapies, including assessing the comparability of different versions of such product candidates.
 In addition, approval policies, regulations, regulatory positions or the type and amount of clinical and other data necessary to gain approval may change during the course of a product candidate's clinical development and throughout regulatory interactions, and may vary among jurisdictions, particularly for novel therapies.
-The EC and the MHRA has approved the MAA for Ebvallo as a monotherapy treatment for patients with EBV+ PTLD who have received at least one prior therapy under "exceptional circumstances," which is a pathway under which EC and MHRA grant marketing authorization when "comprehensive data cannot be obtained even after authorization."
+The EC has approved the MAA for

+Ebvallo as a monotherapy treatment for patients with EBV+ PTLD who have received at least one prior therapy under "exceptional circumstances," which is a pathway under which marketing authorization is granted when "comprehensive data cannot be obtained even after authorization."
+The MHRA and Swissmedic approved the marketing application for Ebvallo leveraging the EMA assessment.
 Under the exceptional circumstances marketing authorization, our commercial partner, Pierre Fabre, is subject to ongoing post-marketing obligations to continue confirmation of the benefits of Ebvallo, and if any of our other product candidates are approved under this pathway, we or our future commercial partners will be subject to this obligation.
 Continuation of the Ebvallo marketing authorization is subject to annual re-assessment.
-The annual re-assessment will determine whether the Ebvallo marketing authorization should be maintained, changed, or suspended, based on Pierre Fabre's fulfillment of post-marketing obligations and the risk/benefit profile of Ebvallo.
-If we, or our commercial partners, do not satisfy the ongoing post-marketing obligations or the EC determines that the risk/benefit profile of Ebvallo is not acceptable, the EC may change or suspend the marketing approval for Ebvallo.
-We have not obtained regulatory approval for any other product candidate, and it is possible that none of our existing product candidates or any future product candidates will ever obtain regulatory approval.
+The annual re-assessment will determine whether the Ebvallo marketing authorization should be maintained, changed, or suspended, based on Pierre Fabre's fulfillment of post-marketing obligations or the risk/benefit profile of Ebvallo.
+If we, or our commercial partners, do not satisfy the ongoing post-marketing obligations or the risk/benefit profile of Ebvallo is determined not to be acceptable based on new clinical or post-marketing data, the EC, MHRA, or Swissmedic may change or suspend the marketing approval for Ebvallo.
+We have not obtained regulatory approval for any other product candidate, and it is possible Ebvallo (tabelecleucel) may not be approved in any other country other than those in which approval has been obtained and also possible that none of our other product candidates will ever obtain regulatory approval.